-SIAPS continues to support country and regional coalition-building efforts around AMR as described in the publication, Building Local Coalitions for Containing Drug Resistance.
-The approach involves rapid information gathering to identify AMR-related issues and important stakeholders.
-Stakeholders are then helped to establish a local champion group that will mobilize and catalyze partners and develop locally feasible action plans to contain AMR.
+SIAPS supported country and regional coalition-building efforts around AMR, as described in Building Coalitions for Containing Antimicrobial Resistance: A Guide.
+The approach involves rapid information gathering to identify AMR-related issues and stakeholders.
+Stakeholders are then assisted to establish a local champion group that will mobilize and catalyze partners and develop locally feasible action plans to contain AMR.

-Plans consider strategies that strengthen health systems overall, such as infection prevention and control programs, pre-service and in-service curricula reforms that address AMR and rational antimicrobial use, the establishment of effective DTCs, public awareness and education campaigns, formulation and enforcement of AMR-related policies and regulations, and institution of antimicrobial use and resistance surveillance actions.
+Plans consider strategies that strengthen health systems overall, such as infection prevention and control programs, pre- and in-service curricula reforms that address AMR and rational antimicrobial use, the establishment of effective DTCs, public awareness and education campaigns, formulation and enforcement of AMR-related policies and regulations, and institutionalization of antimicrobial use and resistance surveillance actions.

 Enhanced antimicrobial stewardship at the regional and country levels will help preserve antimicrobial effectiveness and contribute to AMR containment.